Kalantaka: Etymology and Other Names

-Legend and its message
+Legend

-The legend of Shiva as Markandeya's saviour is an important one on salvation in Tamil Shaivism (sect dedicated to Shiva).
+The legend of Shiva as Markandeya's saviour is an important one on salvation in Tamil Shaivism.
 The following tale is from the Thirukkadavoor shrine, which is dedicated to Kalantaka.
 The sage Mrikandu prayed to Shiva at Vilvavanam for a son.
 Shiva offered him a choice: a virtuous son who would live 16 years, or 100 long-lived, foolish sons.
 Mrikandu chose the former and accordingly had a son, whom he named Markandeya.
 As Markandeya neared the end of his fifteenth year, the god Brahma taught him a mantra named Mahamrityunjaya Mantra (means "the great death-conquering" mantra- Sanskrit) that conquered death and blessed him with long life.
-As per Brahma's advice, Markandeya prayed to Shiva, worshipping the linga (Shiva's aniconic symbol) south of Vilvavanam, later identified with the present Thirukkadavoor.
+As per Brahma's advice, Markandeya prayed to Shiva, worshipping the lingam (Shiva's aniconic symbol) south of Vilvavanam, later identified with the present Thirukkadavoor.
 The gods pleaded with Shiva to extend Markandeya's life and Shiva consented.

 As per his destiny, the messengers of Yama came to take away Markandeya's soul, but failed to approach him as he ceaselessly repeated Shiva's name.
 Yama came himself to take Markandeya's soul and told Markandeya to stop his worship and come with him as per his fate.
 Markandeya refused, warning Yama that he was committing an offence against Shiva.
 Yama, however, proclaimed that not even Shiva could stop him.
-The wrathful Yama assumed a fearsome form and threw his noose to capture Markandeya, who hugged the linga tightly.
-When the noose touched the linga, Shiva emerged from it in all his wrath and struck Yama with his Trishula and kicked his chest, killing the Lord of Death.
+The wrathful Yama assumed a fearsome form and threw his noose to capture Markandeya, who hugged the lingam tightly.
+When the noose touched the lingam, Shiva emerged from it in all his wrath and struck Yama with his Trishula and kicked his chest, killing the Lord of Death.

 Sages, gods and other beings appeared to praise Shiva, who blessed Markandeya to remain a youth of 16 for seven kalpas (aeons).
 As no one remained in the world to make beings die, the Earth became burdened by evil beings.
 The Earth, the gods, and Markandeya invoked Shiva to revive Yama.
 Once again, Shiva touched Yama with his foot, bringing him back to life.
 A sequel from Thiruvanmiyur to this tale narrates how Shiva resurrected Yama on the request of the gods and Yama worshiped Shiva at Thiruvanmiyur to atone for his sin.
 The Thirukkadavoor and Thiruvanmiyur shrine legends narrate how Yama promises never to touch Shiva's devotees.
 Shiva's devotees on death are directly taken to Mount Kailash, Shiva's abode, on death and not to Yama's hell.